umair-gujjar/WorkshopJenkinsX/README.md

 * Choose Route53
 * Select hosted Zone **k8s.hackaburg.be.continental.cloud**
 * Choose **Create Record Set**
-  * Enter as Name: **\*.YOURCLUSTER**
+  * Enter as Name: **\*.YOURCLUSTER** (e.g. *.alpha)
   * Select Alias **Yes**
   * Paste the Loadbalancer name as the Alias Target.
 If the Loadbalancer is not listed you'll have to wait a few seconds.
 Try reloading the page if it is not showing

+No we can go back to your terminal session.

 For the domain please enter: **YOURCLUSTER.k8s.hackaburg.be.continental.cloud**

-No we can go back to our terminal session.

-Now jenkins needs access to your github account.
-Therefor you'll have to create a token.
-Just follow the link provided.
-You can delete the token after the workshop or just use the provided github account.
+Now enter a github username (you can use the provided account) because jenkins needs access to github.
+You'll have to create a token.
+Just follow the link provided by jx and paste the newly created token.

-Jenkins will no launch all the necessary pods in kubernetes.
+Jenkins will now launch all the necessary pods in kubernetes.
 You can check the creation in the kubernetes dashboard.

 JenkinsX now needs a API Token from Jenkins.
 It will show you the Url and print the admin password.
 Log in to Jenkins and select **Show API Token** paste the Token.